Filter By:

 Phone: (301) 634-9488

-Prior to joining NORC, Lowell was a Research Director at the Engelberg Center for Health Care Reform at the Brookings Institution, where she focused on health IT, payment and delivery-system reform, and long-term care.
-Lowell directed a two-year project for the Markle Foundation designed to build an infrastructure for the development of better evidence on how payment reforms and health IT can be used to improve care and health outcomes for people with chronic conditions.
-While at Brookings, Lowell also helped coordinate the formation and launch of the Long-Term Quality Alliance, a multi-stakeholder effort dedicated to fostering the implementation of quality measures across the range of long-term services and supports.
-Lowell was previously a senior analyst in the Office of Policy at the Centers for Medicare & Medicaid Services (CMS), where she managed the Office’s Medicare Part D portfolio, including empirical studies of beneficiary savings, access, and program spending; monitoring and improvement of the Part D Plan Finder tool; and the launch of an on-line consumer resource on Prescription Drug Patient Assistance Programs.
-She served as a Part D liaison between the Office of the Administrator, other parts of the Agency and DHHS, Capitol Hill, and a range of consumer and stakeholder organizations.
-Prior to CMS, Lowell was a Senior Research Manager at Harris Interactive, where she directed large-scale quantitative and qualitative health-policy studies and surveys, including a gap analysis survey of people with and without disabilities.
-Lowell was also a Senior Policy Analyst at the Henry J. Kaiser Family Foundation, focusing on Medicare, Medicaid, prescription drugs, and disability policy.
-Lowell has served as an Instructor at Harvard College and as a Teaching Fellow at the John F. Kennedy School of Government and the Harvard School of Public Health.
+Prior to joining NORC, Kristina was a Research Director at the Engelberg Center for Health Care Reform at the Brookings Institution, where she managed the multi-stakeholder Accountable Care Organization Learning Network and the Long-Term Quality Alliance.
+Kristina was previously a senior analyst in the Office of Policy at the Centers for Medicare & Medicaid Services (CMS), where she managed the Office’s Medicare Part D portfolio and the launch of several on-line consumer resources.
+She served as a Part D liaison between the Office of the Administrator, other parts of the Agency and DHHS, Capitol Hill, and external organizations.
+Prior to CMS, Kristina was a senior research manager at Harris Interactive and a Senior Policy Analyst at the Henry J. Kaiser Family Foundation.
+Kristina has served as an Instructor at Harvard College, the John F. Kennedy School of Government, and the Harvard School of Public Health.

 Kristina Hanson Lowell